kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 - Wilson loop spectrum of 1D Rice-Mele chain.

-- spin-resolved Wilson loop spectrum of 2D topological insulator, and 2D fragile topological insulator.
+- spin-resolved Wilson loop spectrum of 2D topological insulator, and 2D fragile topological insulator (see Ref.
+[2]).

-- nested Wilson loop spectrum of 2D quadrupole insulator, 3D inversion-protected or C2T-protected axion insulator, and 3D helical higher-order topological insulator.
+- nested Wilson loop spectrum of 2D quadrupole insulator, 3D inversion-protected or C2T-protected axion insulator, and 3D helical higher-order topological insulator (see Refs.
+[1,2,3]).

-- nested spin-resolved Wilson loop spectrum of 3D helical higher-order topological insulator.
+- nested spin-resolved Wilson loop spectrum of 3D helical higher-order topological insulator (see Ref.
+[3]).

 The output figures and data are also included in each subdirectory of the "examples" directory.